Skip to content

 How the pieces connect

 An agent is discovered (automatically or by registration) and added to the inventory.
-Trust3 evaluates it against your active policies and assigns a Trust Score.
+Trust3 maps identities that can access it and builds lineage graphs of its downstream data dependencies.
+It evaluates the agent against your active policies — including violations propagated from sensitive dependencies — and assigns a Trust Score.
 Violations are opened for any gaps and tracked to resolution.
 If the agent was new, it went through pre-development approval before reaching production.
 GIA gives your team natural-language access to everything in the inventory so you can ask questions, act on findings, and assist with governance tasks without navigating multiple screens.

 The dashboard brings it all together: one view of your entire AI estate, scored, evaluated, and ready to act on.